kmfahey/moundmusic/README.md

 This project is an exercise in building a REST API using django, completed as part of the NuCamp coding bootcamp.

+## Important

+To run, this package needs two secrets files that were not included. django will need its secret; create a file in the base directory named 'django\_secret\_key.dat' containing only that string. postgres needs its username and password as well; create a file named 'postgres\_credentials.dat' with the username on the first line and the password on the second.

+## Background

 This project provides a RESTful interface to a postgres database for a discography website (akin to [discogs.com](https://discogs.com/) or [musicbrainz.org](https://musicbrainz.org/)), complete with a used CD